jeffreyhanson/raptr/README.md

 install.packages('raptr')
 ```

-To install the development version, use this R code:
+To install the [development version from GitHub](https://github.com/jeffreyhanson/raptr), use this R code:

 ```
 if (!require('devtools'))